 Old Salem Museums & Gardens (www.oldsalem.org)

 Maybe it’s the maples…or possibly the ginkgo (or both!)…the trees of historic Salem colorfully come to life every autumn.
-Settled in 1766, the 18th Century colonial village, today known as Old Salem Museums & Gardens, is lined with restored historic homes, shops, and heirloom gardens from more than 250 years ago.
-Although tours with costumed interpreters are postponed until Spring due to COVID-19, this living historic district is very much open to explore.
-Enjoy tranquil walks along the cobblestone sidewalks, pillowy piles of fallen leaves, and more room for nature to simply do its thing.
+Settled in 1766, the 18th Century colonial village, today known as Old Salem Museums & Gardens, is lined with restored historic homes, shops, and heirloom gardens from more than 260 years ago.
+Enjoy tranquil walks along the cobblestone sidewalks, and rustle through pillowy piles of fallen leaves.

-Check out their newest self-guided visitor experience, Salem Pathways, launching later this fall.
-Pick up a map from one of seven marked “headquarters” throughout the district and learn the stories of seven individuals who lived in Salem at different times over a span of 200 years.
+Check out their newest self-guided visitor experience.
+The new tour offers visitors maps from seven marked headquarters throughout the district.
+Learn the stories of seven individuals who lived in Salem over a span of two centuries.
 Scan the QR code provided on the map, journey through the historic district to places of historical significance, all the while listening, watching, and reading more on their experiences intersect through space and time.
 Learn more here.

 Tip: Download the Reynolda Revealed app on your smartphone to help guide you along the grounds, including the exterior of Reynolda House Museum of American Art – the historic home of the Reynolds family that now houses one of the finest collections of American art.